 “The most common sign with the ingestion of azaleas is stomach upset,” Dr. Stern says.

-It’s very rare for dogs to eat a lot of azaleas, but when they do, they can get very weak, have tremors, and suffer from low blood pressure as well as irregular heart rate and rhythm, she says.
+It’s very rare for dogs to eat a lot of azaleas, but when they do, they can get:

 These mostly indoor plants have lush green leaves with white spots or stripes, and if your dog nibbles on the leaves, they’re likely to feel as if their mouth, tongue and lips are burning, thanks to the calcium oxalate crystals (the same ones found in philodendrons).